jmgandarias/industrial_informatics/docs/intro/README.md

-# Introduction to microcontrollers programming
+# Introduction to the course

 * [**Getting started**: An introduction to the course](./getting_started/README.md).